 Interview with Illustrator Chihiro Tani

-Below I interviewed artist, Chihiro Tani, who creates sophisticated but kid-friendly illustrations for children’s book authors among other things.
+Below is my interview with artist, Chihiro Tani, who creates sophisticated but kid-friendly illustrations for children’s book authors among other things.
 You can check out her work at her website below.

 1. Describe your background.

 I went to the high school of JOSHIBI University of art and design in which I basically trained in pencil and charcoal drawings, and water colour and oil paintings, and compositions.

 I continued to the same university and got a degree in graphic design.